No booking fees on the app

 Bath to London train travel guide

-The train journey from Bath to London combines efficiency with pleasure, featuring beautiful scenery and comfort.
-With frequent departures from Bath, you can get to London in just 1h 12m, making it an ideal and convenient choice for travelling between them.
+Travelling by train from Bath to London is efficient and offers a scenic and comfortable experience.
+With frequent departures from Bath, you can reach London in just 1h 21m, making it one of the fastest and most convenient ways to travel between these two places.

 Planning and booking